 How much compensation can I claim for a hip injury?

-If you have suffered from a hip injury – and especially if you are aged between 50 and 80 years old – as the result of an accident that was not your fault, you could make a hip injury compensation claim.
-Millions of others have gone through the same trauma as you; compensation could help you recover the numerous costs of your injury.
+By Michael Patrick.
+Last Updated 19th January 2021.
+If you have suffered from a hip injury due to the fault of a negligent third party, you may question whether you have grounds to seek compensation.
+Millions of others have gone through the same trauma as you, and compensation could help you recover the numerous costs of your injury.

 Select a section: